Security, Privacy, and Trust

 Who determines which alert and data sources are enabled?

 The customer is in ultimate control of which alert and data sources are enabled.
 Alert sources send alerts to Dropzone AI.
 Data sources are data stores that contain information needed during investigations.
-This access is mostly provisioned during the onboarding phase, but can be adjusted by the customer at any time.
+This access is provisioned during the onboarding phase, but can be adjusted by the customer at any time.

 Does Dropzone AI make a copy of all my logs?